 Maybe because we live here, we're biased, but with the province's diverse landscapes and warm summer weather, we feel Ontario is one of the best places to camp in Canada.
-Lakes, beaches, forests, and the rocky landscape of the Canadian Shield all combine to make for an enchanting trip whether it's your first time or 100th.
+Lakes, beaches, forests, and the rocky landscape of the Canadian Shield all combine to make for an enchanting camping trip.

 I know we're not the only ones who feel this way.
 Camping is a popular pastime in Ontario, and each weekend throughout the summer, legions of families pack up the car and stream out of the cities to the great outdoors.
 Backcountry camping is also popular, but all the campgrounds below are drive-to campgrounds.

 Campgrounds in Ontario Provincial Parks are well set up for outdoor adventures.
 Reservations are easy to make (but you need to plan ahead), sites are well maintained, and facilities are modern.

 Ontario's parks open up opportunities for a variety of interests.
 Boating, hiking, swimming, you name it, you'll probably find it at one of these parks.
 They also do a good job of educating visitors on the history, flora, and fauna of each park.
 Be sure to take in a free naturalist-led Discovery Program if you get a chance.